An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: eICU-CRD Results

-Here, we present extended results for the eICU dataset, complementing the main text findings by providing detailed analyses of class imbalance metrics, classifier performance, and training time behavior across diverse prediction tasks.
-The figures included here are intended to provide additional depth, showing how different models and weighting strategies perform across mortality risk, length of stay, severity, discharge disposition, and resource utilization outcomes.
+Here, we present extended results for the eICU-CRD dataset, complementing the main text findings by providing detailed analyses of class imbalance metrics, classifier performance, and training time behavior across diverse prediction tasks.
+The figures included here are intended to provide additional depth, showing how different models and weighting strategies perform across length of stay, severity, discharge disposition, and resource utilization outcomes.